jhonathan-jb/robotics-student-projects-PYTHON/README.md

 Programming and robotics projects developed for high school students.
 Arduino and Python projects for various technical courses.
 Here you'll find all the exercises.
 You can ask questions in the comments.
 Remember to watch the video tutorial on how to use GitHub and how you can practice at home.
+The progress is divided by areas:
+  Science
+  Health Sciences
+  Social Sciences